SHRUTI0907/Gender-Representation---A-statistical-study/README.md

 | Age Categories | 8 ranges (Infant to Elderly) |
 | Sexualization Metrics | 4 distinct categories |
 | Review Sources | 4 major publications |

+## Conclusion Statement

+**This comprehensive statistical analysis of 637 characters across 64 video games (2012-2022) reveals a complex landscape of gender representation marked by measurable progress alongside persistent systemic challenges.**

+Key findings demonstrate that while female protagonist representation remains disproportionately low at 35.9%, the industry has shown encouraging trends with female character representation increasing from 27.3% to 38.6% over the study decade and character sexualization decreasing by 59.2%.
+The significant correlation between diverse development teams and reduced character sexualization (r = -0.37, p < 0.001) provides compelling empirical evidence supporting industry diversity initiatives.

+**The data reveals that progressive gender representation correlates with higher critical reception scores, challenging traditional industry assumptions about market preferences and suggesting that inclusive character design can be both ethically sound and commercially viable.**

+This research contributes quantitative foundations to ongoing discussions about representation in interactive media, providing stakeholders—from developers to researchers to policymakers—with evidence-based insights to guide future efforts toward creating gaming experiences that authentically reflect and respect the diversity of global gaming audiences.